 Welcome!

-Hi, I'm Huyen!
 I'm a Postdoctoral Research Fellow in the HIDIVE Lab at Harvard Medical School, working with Professor Nils Gehlenborg in the Department of Biomedical Informatics.
-The goal of my research is to empower scientists and clinicians to efficiently explore and interact with biomedical data through visualization systems.
-I am particularly interested in visualization retrieval, spanning both theoretical frameworks and applications.
-My latest project involves developing Geranium, a multimodal search engine for genomics visualization retrieval and authoring.
+My research empowers scientists to explore biomedical data through visualization systems, with a focus on visualization retrieval across both theory and application.
+My latest project is Geranium, a multimodal search engine for genomics visualization retrieval and authoring.

-Before doing research in biomedical informatics, I was a computer scientist by training.
-I received my PhD in Computer Science from Texas Tech University, with my doctoral study focusing on interactive time-series visualizations.
-I led the development of the WordStream visualization for topic evolution as an interactive tool, a JavaScript library, and a no-code platform.
+I came to biomedical informatics from a computer science background, earning my PhD in Computer Science from Texas Tech University with a dissertation on interactive time-series visualizations.
+I led the development of WordStream, a topic-evolution visualization released as an interactive tool, a JavaScript library, and a no-code platform.

 My first name, Huyền, is pronounced as /Hoo-ee-en/.
 Here's how it sounds: